 The Company also seeks to protect the source code of its software as a trade secret and as unpublished copyrighted work.
-The Company has obtained federal trademark registration protection for ANSYS, ANSYS Workbench, AUTODYN, CFX, FLUENT, Maxwell, and other marks in the U.S. and in foreign countries.
-Additionally, the Company was awarded a patent by the U.S. Patent and Trademark Office for its Web-based reporting technology.
+The Company has obtained federal trademark registration protection for ANSYS, AUTODYN, CFX, FLUENT, Maxwell, and other marks in the U.S. and in foreign countries.
+Additionally, the Company was awarded a patent by the U.S. Patent and Trademark Office for its Web-based reporting technology, and has a number of patent applications pending.